Holms2009/factory-chat/README.md

-# Project template: React + TypeScript + Vite v0.1.0
+# Project template: React + TypeScript + Vite v0.1.1

 ## Description:

-This is a project template based on React, TypeScript and Vite.
+:bricks: This is a project template based on React, TypeScript and Vite.
-Catalogs and files structure referes to Feature Sliced Design arcitecture.
+:file_folder: Catalogs and files structure referes to Feature Sliced Design arcitecture.
-For nice and readable bolierplates i added some aliases for most important directories.
+:old_key: For nice and readable bolierplates i added some aliases for most important directories.
 So, for example, you can use `@import { Component } from '@ui'` to import any ui-component.

 :pushpin: Note, that this build uses `'prefere-const'` ESLint rule with _false_ value.